mishraatul9546/large-number-arithmetic/README.md

 # large-number-arithmetic
-performs addition, subtarction and multiplication on very large numbers numbers may be as large as with 1000 or more digits
+Performs addition, subtarction and multiplication on very large numbers.
+Numbers may be as large as with 1000 or more digits.
+The numbers are treated as strings.
+Addition and multiplication involves simple simple school arithmetic.